-John Keats immortalized many of his experiences in poems; when he saw the Elgin marbles, he wrote sonnets commemorating the moment, and his explorations of favourite fiction usually led to Keats reflecting upon his reading, and finding a way to apply it, then, to his life, his views his way of looking upon the world.
+John Keats immortalized many of his experiences in poems; when he saw the Elgin marbles, he wrote sonnets commemorating the moment, and his explorations of favorite fiction usually led to Keats reflecting upon his reading, and finding a way to apply it, then, to his life, his views his way of looking upon the world.
 There are some scholars, for example, who find myriad similarities between Keats’ Odes and ‘King Lear’, a play that featured heavily in Keats’ life.
 ‘On Sitting down to Read King Lear Once Again’ was written in 1816.

 In the poem, Keats fights against his ulterior urge to create in order to indulge in one of his greatest passions: that of re-reading the play, King Lear, one of the most influential of all of Shakespeare’s work.
-‘King Lear’ is a play about family and misery, duty and birthright, and about how one’s opinion can lead to tragedy.
-It is one of Shakespeare’s most revered plays, played constantly over the years to crowds of packed audiences; and it is no secret why the play itself is one of Keat’s favourite.
+‘King Lear’ is a play about family and misery, duty and birthright, and how one’s opinion can lead to tragedy.
+It is one of Shakespeare’s most revered plays, played constantly over the years to crowds of packed audiences; and it is no secret why the play itself is one of Keat’s favourites.
 ‘King Lear’ is all about artifice and joy and misery, things that Keats himself saw echoed and repeated in his own life, and tried to echo and repeat in his own work.

 O golden-tongued Romance with serene lute!

 Shut up thine olden pages, and be mute: